 In all the fuss over finding your favorite coffee beans and brewing method, there may be an aspect you’ve forgotten: filters.
 They don’t get a lot of glory, but filters are indispensable to the coffee brewing process.
 There are three main types of coffee filters: paper, metal, and cloth.
 Within those three broad categories, there are lots of different shapes and brands, all with pros and cons.
 So which type of filter will help you brew coffee you love?

-Before you jump into filter shopping, you may want to think about what your favorite brewing methods are and what characteristics you look for in coffee.
+Before you jump right in to filter shopping, you may want to think about what your favorite brewing methods are and what characteristics you look for in coffee.
 Depending on your coffee brewer and personal taste, one type of filter may work better than the other two.
 Read on to find out all about the uses, benefits, and flavors produced by each type of filter.

 The 3 Types of Coffee Filters: